The new peers included:

-Press coverage has noted the inclusion of former cricketer, Ian Botham, who will sit as a Crossbencher.
+Press coverage has noted the inclusion of former cricketer Ian Botham, who sits as a Crossbencher.
 He is not the first former England cricket captain to be given a life peerage.
 Colin Cowdrey, men’s captain intermittently 1959–69, was created Lord Cowdrey of Tonbridge in 1997 and sat as a Conservative.
 David Sheppard was men’s captain in 1954, created Lord Sheppard of Liverpool in 1998.
 He was a Labour peer.
 Rachael Heyhoe Flint was women’s captain 1966–78, created Baroness Heyhoe Flint in 2011.
 She sat as a Conservative.

 Reaction to the new peerages

-Meg Russell, director of the Constitution Unit at UCL, was an adviser to the Lord Speaker’s committee on the size of the House.
+Meg Russell, Director of the Constitution Unit at UCL, was an adviser to the Lords Speaker’s committee on the size of the House.
 Reacting to the announcement of the new peerages, she said that the committee had sought to find a “non-legislative solution” to the issue of the size of the House and the committee’s principles “should immediately be reiterated in the Lords, by key parliamentary committees, and by other party leaders”.
 If this was not achieved, she said the only way to control the size of the House would be to “legislate to remove the Prime Minister’s unfettered power” to create peerages.

 The Government has said that it remains committed to reducing the size of the House to the 600 member target.

 - UK Parliament website, ‘Lord Speaker statement on new appointments’, 31 July 2020

 - BBC News, ‘Botham and PM’s brother to join House of Lords’, 31 July 2020